-Shortly after the 2013 Boston marathon bombings, Clarion's public relations firm, M. Sliwa Public Relations, issued a press release capitalizing on the attacks to promote the group's political agenda.
+Shortly after the 2013 Boston marathon bombings, Clarion's public relations firm, M. Sliwa Public Relations, issued a press release capitalizing on the attacks to promote the group's political agenda and films.
 Claiming that "jihadist ideology continues to motivate a sophisticated worldwide terror network and that America remains a target," the press release promoted Clarion's 2008 film, The Third Jihad, and offered up veteran neoconservative activists Richard Perle and Clare Lopez for interviews.

 In its 2011 report Fear, Inc., the Center for American Progress identified Clarion as an important member of the "Islamophobia network," an informal grouping of prominent foundations, scholars, and opinion-makers that spreads negative impressions about Islam and Muslims in the United States.
 Indeed, the group's funding is replete with large contributions from major foundations identified in the report.

 However, the group seems to treat any "moderate" behavior by Muslims as an example of taqiyya, a medieval Islamic doctrine that Clarion and other Islamophobic groups interpret to mean "deceit" in the interest of furthering "sharia Islam."
-Articles posted on the Clarion Project claim variously that violent jihad "is obligatory for Muslims everywhere" and that "Islam not only permits its believers to lie but actually commands it in some circumstances."
+Articles posted on the Clarion Project have claimed that violent jihad "is obligatory for Muslims everywhere" and that "Islam not only permits its believers to lie but actually commands it in some circumstances."

 A recent Clarion production was the 2011 film Iranium.
 Written and directed by the Israeli settler Alex Traiman, the film attempted to convey the purported Iranian threat by "by explor[ing] the principles of the [Iranian] revolution, and visually demonstrat[ing] the hatred and violence exhibited by Iran's brutal leadership."